SteveAndMore/SteveAndMore/README.md

 ### 💀 Deadly Science
-A 3D multi-player video game about a virus spreading in a maze, using Unity.
+A 3D multi-player video game about a virus spreading in a maze, using Unity in C#.

 ![Deadly Science Example](https://github.com/Cc618/Deadly-Science/blob/master/res/readme/gameplay2.png)